iosdal/terraform-devfest2019/README.md

 - script: all the required components are deployed on the Kubernetes cluster:
     - helm installing on the cluster;
     - mongodb with a PVC to persist data;
-    - installation of the `azure-k8s-metrics-adapter` and the custom-metric used by the `hpa`;
     - deployment of the app itself in `deployment`;
     - deployment of nginx ingress controller;
     - deployment of the monitoring parts using prometheus+grafana;